Accommodation and Compliance Series:

 - Temperature Sensitivity:

-- Modify work-site temperature and maintain the ventilation system
+- Modify work-site temperature

 - Modify dress code